John Wayne Gacy: Conviction and imprisonment

 On November 7, 1968, Gacy pleaded guilty to one count of sodomy in relation to Voorhees, but not guilty to the charges related to other youths.
-Gacy claimed Voorhees had offered himself to him and that he had acted out of curiosity.
+He claimed Voorhees had offered himself to him and that he had acted out of curiosity.
 His story was not believed.
 Gacy was convicted of sodomy on December 3 and sentenced to ten years' imprisonment, to be served at the Anamosa State Penitentiary.
 That same day, Gacy's wife petitioned for divorce, requesting she be awarded the couple's home and property, sole custody of their two children, and alimony.
-The Court ruled in her favor, and the divorce was finalized on September 18, 1969.
+The court ruled in her favor, and the divorce was finalized on September 18, 1969.
 Gacy never saw his first wife or children again.

-During his incarceration in the Anamosa State Penitentiary, Gacy rapidly acquired a reputation as a model prisoner.
+During his incarceration, Gacy rapidly acquired a reputation as a model prisoner.
 Within months of his arrival, he had risen to the position of head cook.
 He also joined the inmate Jaycee chapter and increased its membership from 50 to 650 men in less than eighteen months.
-Gacy also secured an increase in the inmates' daily pay in the prison mess hall and supervised several projects to improve conditions for inmates in the prison.
-By the fall of 1969, Gacy had overseen the installation of a miniature golf course in the prison recreation yard; he was presented with a distinguished service award for his tireless efforts within the inmate Jaycee chapter in February 1970.
+Gacy secured an increase in the inmates' daily pay in the prison mess hall and supervised several projects to improve conditions for inmates, including the installation of a miniature golf course; he was presented with a distinguished service award for his efforts within the inmate Jaycee chapter in February 1970.

 In June 1969, Gacy was denied parole.
-To prepare for a second scheduled parole hearing in May 1970, he completed sixteen high school courses, for which he obtained his diploma in November 1969.

-On Christmas Day 1969, Gacy's father died from cirrhosis of the liver.
+To prepare for a second scheduled parole hearing in May 1970, he completed sixteen high school courses, obtaining his diploma in November 1969.
+On Christmas Day 1969, Gacy's father died from cirrhosis.
 When informed of his father's death, Gacy collapsed to the floor, sobbing.
 His request for supervised compassionate leave to attend the funeral was denied.